Pedestrian strip replaced with white line

 Silt removed and re-sited

 Minor landscape improvements to surroundings - reseeded.

-Following a great deal of work and a full consultation, Compton Parish Council submitted plans for a Village Sign.
-You can comment HERE.
-Application no 16/P/01884
+Following a great deal of work by Cllr Sharples and a full consultation, Compton Parish Council submitted plans for the Village Sign which was unveiled by the children of Compton on May Day 2018.

 Cemetery Hand Rail